SolderedElectronics/PCF85063A-Arduino-Library/README.md

 Basic - set and print time

-Alarm - set alarm w. interrupt to wake up AVR from cpu_sleep()
+Alarm - set alarm with interrupt to wake up microcontroller from sleep

 Timer - Timer countown read